So you are planning a visit to Japan...

 It would be tempting to interpret the blade limit to mean that one can carry a knife with a blade of less than 5.5 cm; however, the crucial fact is that if stopped by the police one must provide justification to them as to why you think carrying a knife is necessary.
 Although typically very polite and helpful, the police will decide whether they accept your justifcation or not!
 The risk is not worth it.
 Visitors have been arrested and detained for more than 10 days for carrying illegal pocket knives.

 Why do I mention this?
-Because one client narrowly avoided arrest at Haneda Airport because she was found to be carrying a pocket knife in her carry-on bag!
+Because one of my clients narrowly avoided arrest at Haneda Airport because she was found to be carrying a small pocket knife in her carry-on bag!
 At an airport it is not just a matter of airport staff confiscating knives, but also of them reporting an illegal act to the police.

 While traveling in Japan you are subject to Japanese laws regardless of your citizenship.
 For example you may be detained if you are not carrying your passport or residency card with you.
 The blood-level limit for alcohol is zero, thus driving under the influence of alcohol can lead to immediate jail time.
 Even minor offenses can lead to being held in detention without bail, sometimes for several months.
 The very best way of avoiding all encounters with the police and the legal system is by following the rules.

 When traveling to Japan, especially from south or southeast Asia, in addition to not carrying packages that do not belong to you, check your bag before you remove it from the baggage carousel.
 If you see any signs of tampering or lock removal do not touch your bag, alert the authorities immediately and explain that you fear something may have been put into your bag.
 If you remove your bag from the carousel then what ever is inside is yours!
 Actually, that's a worthwhile precaution anywhere in the world.

 If you have read this far do let me know if you have any questions and I will follow up by adding more tips and hints.